OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 - Python
 - Azure Function Core Tools
 - Google Cloud CLI
-- ScriptCS (Window-only)
+- ScriptCS (Windows-only)
 - F# (Windows-only)

 :::hint
 **Custom images:**
-We highly recommend using our `worker-tools` image as a starting point for your own custom image to run on a worker.
+- We highly recommend using our `worker-tools` image as a starting point for your own custom image to run on a worker.

-The versions and tools used above are subject to change, this list is intended to represent the general configuration at the time of writing.
+- The versions and tools used above are subject to change, this list is intended to represent the general configuration at the time of writing.

 :::